Apple may give Siri a revamp for 2017

 So far, Siri is behind its major competitor, Google's combination of voice search, Google Now and Google's AI Assistant (the latter just for its Pixel phones right now).

-Meanwhile, Amazon's own Alexa assistant has been popping up on more devices like GE lamps and Nucleus Anywhere Intercoms, so the fact that Siri is on your Apple TV doesn't feel quite as novel as it used to.
+Meanwhile, Amazon's own Alexa assistant has been popping up on more devices such as GE lamps and Nucleus Anywhere Intercoms, so the fact that Siri is on your Apple TV doesn't feel quite as novel as it used to.